Glombs/libertybellenewsletter/_posts/2018-10-19-sharing-is-caring.md

 (Abandon hope all ye who enter)" >
  <figcaption>
  <p>The big sign says 'Welcome', the smaller sign doesn't!
-(Abandon hope all ye who enter)</p></p>
+(Abandon hope all ye who enter)</p>
  </figcaption>
 </figure>

 <figure>
  <img src="{{site.baseurl}}/image/small/n22/DSCN0969.jpg" alt="<p>We have now come full circle.
 Last time we were at this lock we had to wait because there was a lack of water causing a boat to be grounded just above it.
 Now the water is flooding over the top of the gate." >
  <figcaption>
- <p><p>We have now come full circle.
+ <p>We have now come full circle.
 Last time we were at this lock we had to wait because there was a lack of water causing a boat to be grounded just above it.
 Now the water is flooding over the top of the gate.</p>
  </figcaption>
 </figure>